Connect with others who understand.

 4. Infections

 People with MS are more likely to die from infections compared to those without the disease.
 As noted above, respiratory infections are a serious concern.
 In the general population, respiratory infections are responsible for 12.7 percent of deaths, according to research cited in Neurology.
 However, in MS populations, this number goes up to 22.5 percent.
-Respiratory infections can happen if you swallow food the wrong way (aspiration pneumonia) or if you’re exposed to a virus or bacteria that makes you sick.
+Respiratory infections can happen if you swallow food the wrong way, if you accidentally inhale a tiny amount of food, or if you’re exposed to a virus or bacteria that makes you sick.

 If a person with MS becomes immobile, they can develop pressure ulcers.
 These sores can quickly grow into widespread infections that enter the bloodstream and put life at risk.
 That being said, infections are treatable, especially if you catch them early.